Polpoliti/vehicle-classification-cnn/README.md

 ---

-## 📊 Final Results
+## 📊 Final Performance Results

 All results are from a custom CNN trained completely from scratch (no pretrained weights):

 - ✅ **Best Validation Accuracy**: 70.9%
 - 📉 **Best Validation Loss**: 1.5696
 - 📊 **Train Accuracy at Best Epoch**: ~70.8%
-- 🏁 **Epoch Reached**: **69** (early stopping triggered at epoch 69, best model saved at epoch 64)
+- 🏁 **Training Stopped at Epoch**: 69 (early stopping triggered at epoch 69, best model saved at epoch 64)

-Given the difficulty of the task (fine-grained, high-class-count, no transfer learning), I'm really happy with these results — and I see this as a strong baseline to build on further.
+Considering the complexity of the task — **fine-grained classification across 196 visually similar classes, with no external features or pretrained knowledge** — these results demonstrate strong model performance and robust generalization.
+This serves as a solid baseline for future enhancements.

 ---

 ## 🔍 Model Explainability

 To understand how the model makes predictions, I used **Grad-CAM** to visualize attention over image regions.
-It was great to see that the model consistently focused on relevant parts of the cars like front grilles, headlights, or brand-specific details — indicating that it was learning meaningful patterns and not just memorizing.
+It was great to see that the model consistently focused on relevant parts of the cars like front grilles, headlights, or brand-specific details — indicating that it was attending to discriminative features and not just relying on spurious cues.

 ---